Active Substance: crizotinib

 Xalkori is indicated for the treatment of adults with previously treated anaplastic lymphoma kinase (ALK) positive advanced non-small cell lung cancer (NSCLC).

-Xalkori is used to treat adults with a type of lung cancer called non-small-cell lung cancer (NSCLC), when the disease is advanced.
-It is only used if the NSCLC is ‘ALK-positive’, which means that the cancer cells contain certain defects affecting the gene responsible for a protein called ALK (anaplastic lymphoma kinase).
+- It is used if the NSCLC is ‘ALK-positive’, which means that the cancer cells contain certain changes affecting the gene responsible for a protein called ALK (anaplastic lymphoma kinase).

 How is Xalkori used?

-Treatment with Xalkori should be started and supervised by a doctor who is experienced in using anticancer medicines.
-The presence of the genetic defect affecting ALK (‘ALK-positive’ status) has to be confirmed in advance by appropriate methods.
+Treatment with Xalkori should be started and supervised by a doctor who is experienced in using cancer medicines.
+The presence of the genetic changes affecting ALK (‘ALK-positive’ status) or ROS1 (‘ROS1-positive’ status) has to be confirmed in advance by appropriate methods.

 How does Xalkori work?

-ALK belongs to a family of proteins called receptor tyrosine kinases (RTKs), which are involved in the growth of cells.
-In ‘ALK-positive’ patients , the ALK protein is abnormally active and can promote the growth of cancer cells and the development of new blood vessels that supply them.
+ALK and ROS1 belong to a family of proteins called receptor tyrosine kinases (RTKs), which are involved in the growth of cells.
+In patients either ‘ALK-positive’ or ‘ROS1-positive’, the ALK or ROS1 protein is abnormally active and can promote the growth of cancer cells and the development of new blood vessels that supply them.

 The active substance in Xalkori, crizotinib, is an RTK inhibitor.
-It works mainly by blocking the activity of ALK, including when the genetic defect is present, thereby reducing the growth and spread of the cancer in ALK-positive NSCLC.
+It works mainly by blocking the activity of ALK or ROS1, including when the genetic change is present, thereby reducing the growth and spread of the cancer in ALK-positive or in ROS1-positive NSCLC.

 In the studies with previously treated patients, Xalkori was shown to be effective in treating ALK-positive NSCLC, with 60% of the patients in the first study and 53% in the second study responding completely or partially to treatment.
 The length of time the patients lived without the disease getting worse in the two studies was 9.2 and 8.5 months respectively.